e-scooter-2077/documentation/devops-engineering.md

 ### Other tools
 We created a script for the Git Bash that adds a `git release` command to git to quickly create new patch, new minor or new major versions of our software based on the repository history.
-The code can be found at https://github.com/francescodente/git-release.
+The code can be found [here](https://github.com/francescodente/git-release).

 ## Quality control